 - Lower Cholesterol

-Stuffed full of antioxidants, kimchi can help protect the body against free radical damage and slow down the aging of skin.
+Stuffed full of antioxidants, kimchi can help protect the body against free radical damage and slow down the ageing of the skin.
 Garlic is a rich source of selenium an essential mineral to keep your skin and hair healthy.

 - Probiotic Health

 Probiotics are the good bacteria that populate your digestive tract.
-Kimchee is rich in probiotics, just one gram of well fermented kimchi contains four times the amount of probiotic bacteria found in yogurt.
+Kimchee is rich in probiotics, just one gram of well-fermented kimchi contains four times the amount of probiotic bacteria found in yoghurt.

 - Digestive Health

 Kimchi improves the overall health of your digestive system and keeps you regular.
-The vast amounts of probiotics in kimchi promote healthy digestion and improves the amount of nutrients absorbed from food.
+The vast amounts of probiotics in kimchi promote healthy digestion and improves the number of nutrients absorbed from food.